-In this post, I will discuss how to remove the IDENTITY property from an existing column using T-SQL (without changing the order of the columns or moving the data into a new table)
+In this post, I will discuss how to remove the IDENTITY property from an existing column using T-SQL (without changing the order of the columns or moving the data into a new table).

 A while ago I had a scenario at a client where I needed to remove the IDENTITY property of a column in an existing table.
 The two common methods to do this were quite problematic and were no good for us:

 1. Move the data into a new table

 This is the most common method, and it’s the one performed behind the scenes when you try to remove the IDENTITY property using SQL Server Management Studio.